mqAncientHistory/cityOfRome/_posts/2018-10-27-ApolloBlog.md

 </p>

 {% include lightbox.html
-caption="*Figure 7.* Apollo depicted on a gold aureus celebrating Augustus' victory at Actium, now held in the Museo archeologico nazionale, Florence, RIC I 170.
+caption="*Figure 7.* Apollo depicted on a gold aureus celebrating Augustus' victory at Actium, now held in the Museo Archeologico Nazionale, Florence, RIC I 170.
 Photo by [Sailko](https://commons.wikimedia.org/wiki/File:Augusto,_aureo_con_apollo_citaredo.JPG), used under CC BY-SA 3.0." image="Apollo/ApolloOnCoin.png" width="364" height="362" %}

 <p>
 The Lyre is a common icon attached to Apollo on both coins and statues, symbolism borne throughout the republic to empire.
 A coin dating to the rule of Hadrian has a depiction of Apollo standing with a raven in one hand and a branch in the other (<a href="http://numismatics.org/ocre/id/ric.2.hdn.484">RIC II Hadrian 484</a>).
 Another from the later empire shows Apollo seated, holding an olive branch (<a href="http://numismatics.org/ocre/id/ric.5.cara.197">RIC V Carausius 197</a>).